 There are three fundamental components to effectively demonstrating medical malpractice.
 First, the healthcare professional’s standard of work must breach the duty, or level of care, which he or she is obligated to provide to the patient.
 Second, the patient must have experienced an injury by virtue of that breach.
 The third component deals with the damages the injury has inflicted on the patient, for instance, adverse physical, mental, emotional, and financial effects.

 If you or someone you love has been injured by a surgical error in Miami, Fort Lauderdale, Palm Beach, or anywhere in the State of Florida, you need an experienced Miami medical malpractice lawyer on your side.
-Contact the Law Offices of Victor Dante to learn more about all of your legal options.
+Contact the Dante Law Firm, P.A. to learn more about all of your legal options.
 Call us at 305-949-2526 today to discuss your case.